Redrum (Era Istrefi song)

-"Redrum" (palindrome for "Murder") is a song by Kosovar singer and songwriter Era Istrefi featuring Australian producer Felix Snow.
-The song was written by Istrefi, David Singer and William Vanderhayden, and produced by Felix Snow and Mark Ralph.
-It was released for digital download and streaming on 24 February 2017 by B1 and Ultra.
-It is a dance, pop and R&B song, focusing on the concept of materialism, with Istrefi telling her love interest to remain true to himself.
+"Redrum" (palindrome for "Murder") is a song by Kosovar singer Era Istrefi, featuring Australian producer Felix Snow.
+It was released on 24 February 2017 by B1 and Ultra Music.
+Written by Istrefi, David Singer and William Vanderhayden, and produced by Felix Snow and Mark Ralph, "Redrum" is a dance, pop and R&B song that lyrically focuses on the concept of materialism.

 "Redrum" garnered positive reviews from music critics, who praised its appeal and lyrics as well as Istrefi's vocal delivery.
 A femme fatale-influenced music video was uploaded to Ultra's YouTube channel simultaneously with the single's release, portraying Istrefi within a murderous aesthetic.
 Commercially, the song peaked atop in Albania and reached the top 30 in the Commonwealth of Independent States (CIS) as well as the top 50 on Billboard US Dance/Electronic Songs chart.

 Background and composition

 Era Istrefi began pursuing a professional music career in 2013 and rose to international attention, following her breakthrough single, "BonBon" (2016), in early 2016.
 Released as her follow-up single to the latter under B1 and Ultra, "Redrum" was released for digital download and streaming on 24 February 2017.
 Istrefi wrote it with David Singer and William Vanderhayden, while Felix Snow and Mark Ralph produced it.
 The song's title is a palindrome for "Murder" that emerged from a scene in the psychological horror film The Shining (1980).
 "Redrum" is a dance, pop and R&B song, going "heavy" on the hooks and "delicately" on its production.
 Written from the perspective of a woman who is not impressed by materialism, the lyrics find Istrefi telling her love interest that she needs him to remain true to himself and even though she knows the relationship is deficient, she is willing to see it through.
 Lyrics include: "My love is bittersweet, but I can show you heaven but first get on your knees, close your eyes and count to seven/ I don't care if you're a peasant or a king, If you're with me then you're everything."